dhdaines/playa/README.md

     print("Glyph has CID {glyph.cid} and Unicode {glyph.text}")
 ```

+Note that the actual positioning of the glyphs is only done once you
+actually look at their `bbox` property, so for instance, if you wish
+to ignore glyphs with `textstate.render_mode == 3` (which means
+"invisible") or `gstate.scolor.values == (1.0,)` (which means "written
+in white ink") then you could do that.

 By default PLAYA, following the PDF specification, considers the
 grouping of glyphs into strings irrelevant by default.
 I *might*
 consider separating the strings in the future.